GPUOpen-LibrariesAndSDKs/BlenderUSDHydraAddon/README.md

 #### Build tool
 You can build project using `tools/build.py` with different flag combinations.
 It allows you to create a folder with binaries and copy all the necessary files for development to `/libs` folder.
 Also `tools/build.py` provides a verity of ways to make a project builds:
-- `-all` - builds all binaries, equals to `-usd -hdrpr -mx -libs -mx-classes -addon`
+- `-all` - builds all binaries, equals to `-usd -hdrpr -libs -mx-classes -addon`
 - `-usd` - builds usd binaries
 - `-hdrpr` - builds HdRPR plugin binaries
 - `-bin-dir <bin dir>` - define folder to build binaries